Transportation Research Part D

 Transportation Research Part D: Transport and Environment is a peer-reviewed, international scientific journal which publishes work relating to land, sea, and air transportation systems and their impact on environmental systems.
 It was established in 1996 and is published by Elsevier.
-The editors-in-chief are Robert Noland (Rutgers University) and Jason Cao (University of Minnesota, Twin Cities).
+The editors-in-chief are Ying-En(Ethan) Ge (Chang'an University) and Jane Lin (University of Illinois Chicago).